radicle-dev/radicle-contracts/docs/how_pool_works.md

 There are 3 roles present in the contract.
 Any Ethereum address can simultaneously take on any of these roles.

-- **The sender**: has assets and chooses who do they want to send them to, how much, and how fast
+- **The sender**: has assets and chooses who do they want to send them to, how much, and at what rate
 - **The receiver:** receives funds from senders
 - **The proxy**: receives funds from senders, but immediately passes them to receivers of their choice

 ## The cycles